Heritage & History

 Miag-ao history & heritage preservation

-We are accomplishing this through social media, conferences and collection of important documents and books where Miag-ao is mentioned.
+We are accomplishing this through social media, conferences and the collection of important documents and books where Miag-ao is mentioned.
 Records in Spanish and Kinaray-a languages are translated into English and added to the Miag-ao History Library in Sulu Garden.
 As an example, work is being undertaken to preserve the 1907 book called “Maragtas” written by Pedro Alcantara Monteclaro, Miag-ao’s revolutionary leader, first municipal mayor, a writer of songs and the town’s true ‘Renaissance Man.’
-Maragtas is the legendary story of the arrival of the Ten Datus of Borneo who settled this island of Panay in the 12th century.
+Maragtas is the legendary story of the arrival of the Ten Datus of Borneo who settled on this island of Panay in the 12th century.